rschlo/mandelbrot-renderer/README.md

+# mandelbrot-renderer
-# A simple visualizer for the mandelbrot set
+A simple application to render images of the Mandelbrot set

 ### Overview